 The HTPAA has held occasional social activities to which members’ families have been invited.
 These activities have usually been held as day or weekend trips, in summer.
 The objective has been to combine “tool” interests with general interests to find enjoyment for everyone.
 One of the most enjoyable events was a visit and a cruise on the Enterprize, a fine replica of the sailing ship which brought the first settlers to Melbourne in 1834.

 Over the twenty-five years since our formation the membership has continued to increase.
 By 2001 we had two hundred and forty members.
-By 2007 the number had reached three hundred and seventy five.
+By 2020 the total was over three hundred.

-To increase the benefits of membership to collectors who cannot attend our meetings or our three tools sales each year, we have issued (at no cost to members) many publications, especially catalogues, including reprints of Dawn Vice Catalogue, Danks 1913 Catalogue, Trewhella Jacks and two J. Buck Catalogues of Tools.
+To increase the benefits of membership to collectors who cannot attend our meetings or our three Antique & Collectable Hand Tool Markets each year, we have issued (at no cost to members) many publications, especially catalogues, including reprints of Dawn Vice Catalogue, Danks 1913 Catalogue, Trewhella Jacks, two J. Buck Catalogues of Tools and most recently a George Adams 1926 Catalogue of Metal Working Tools.
 In August 2001 we published a special ninety page Federation Edition of The Tool Chest.